hyprwm/hyprland-wiki/content/hypr-ecosystem/user/xdg-desktop-portal-hyprland.md

 ## Debugging

-If you get long app launch times, or screensharing does not work, consult the logs.
+If you get long app launch times, or screen sharing does not work, consult the logs.

 ```sh
 systemctl --user status xdg-desktop-portal-hyprland